 Meet The Team

 Bike.POC was formed by Kim Seay and Bea Apple in early 2020 to diversify the cycling community in Northwest Arkansas.
 They launched a series of Black Lives Matter rides to show support for racial justice issues and create a welcoming place for people of color to participate.
 BikeNWA supported this effort by providing bikes and logistical support.
-In 2021, BikeNWA and BIke.POC will continue to work together in furtherance of their commitment to diversity, equity, inclusion in the cycling and active transportation community in Northwest Arkansas.
+In 2021, BIke.POC joined the Trailblazers organization as an incubator initiative to further work together in diversity, equity, and inclusion of the cycling and active transportation community in Northwest Arkansas.